common-voice/common-voice/CONTRIBUTING.md

 [BE]       '    '
 ```

-First make sure you have the correct version of MySQL (v8.0 or greater) installed.
+First make sure you have the correct version of MySQL installed.
 If the problem still persists, the following will prove useful:
 **You only need to follow these steps once.
 After that be sure to discard all changes made to the relevant files after migrations are successful.**

 1. In the error log, locate and open the associated migrations file (localed in the `/migrations` directory).
 In this case, the file is named `20180910121256-user-sso-fields.ts`.